bruceharrison1984/bcrypt-edge/README.md

 ## Benchmarks

 Running bcrypt-edge in Miniflare against the original bcrypt package, the benchmarks are as follows.
+It is very likely that platform specific inhancements could be made to improve performace of `bcrypt-edge`.

 | Library     | Rounds | Hash Time |
 | ----------- | ------ | --------- |